All Episodes

 We are here behind a golden EIB microphone, the prestigious and distinguished Limbaugh Institute for Advanced Conservative Studies.

-Now the these oil hearings going on the Senate Judiciary Committee.
+Now these oil hearings going on the Senate Judiciary Committee.

 What in the world is the Judiciary Committee doing conducting hearings of big oil executives?

-I mean, if you haven't heard of demanding the House overwhelmingly 300 plus votes today to sue OPEC.
+I mean, if you haven't heard, they're demanding that the House overwhelmingly 300-plus votes today to sue OPEC.

 And now Leahy and his cronies up there ripping into big oil executives.